British rock music: New wave

 As the initial punk impulse began to subside, with the major punk bands either disbanding or taking on new influences, the term "New Wave" began to be used to describe particularly British bands that emerged in the later 1970s with mainstream appeal.
 These included pop bands like XTC, Squeeze and Nick Lowe, the electronic rock of Gary Numan as well as songwriters like Elvis Costello, rock & roll influenced bands like the Pretenders, the reggae influenced music of bands like The Police, as well as bands of the mod revival like The Jam and of the ska revival like The Specials and Madness.
 By the end of the decade many of these bands, most obviously the Police, were beginning to make an impact in American and world markets.

 Post-punk

-Beside the development of mainstream new wave, there were also less commercial, darker and sub-culture acts, often classified as post-punk.
-Like new wave they incorporated a range of influences, including electronic music, Jamaican dub music (specifically in bass guitar), and American funk.
-Examples of post-punk outfits in Britain included The Smiths, Orange Juice, The Psychedelic Furs, Television Personalities, The Fall, Siouxsie and the Banshees, The Lords of the New Church, Joy Division, Killing Joke, Echo & the Bunnymen, Gang of Four, The Cure, Bauhaus, Magazine, Wire, The Jesus and Mary Chain, and Tubeway Army.
-Post-punk would be a major element in the creation of the alternative rock and gothic rock genres.
+Beside the development of mainstream new wave, there were also less commercial, darker acts, classified as post-punk.
+Like new wave they incorporated a range of influences, including glam rock, krautrock, electronic music, Jamaican dub music (specifically in bass guitar), and American funk.
+Examples of early British post-punk were Siouxsie and the Banshees, Wire, Magazine and Public Image Ltd. The other outfits that arrived on the British scene were per chronological order, Joy Division, the Cure, the Fall, Echo & the Bunnymen, Gang of Four, Bauhaus, Tubeway Army, Orange Juice, the Psychedelic Furs, Television Personalities, the Lords of the New Church, Killing Joke, the Smiths and the Jesus and Mary Chain.
+Post-punk would be a major element in subsequent gothic and alternative rock genres.

+2 tone

+Two-tone or 2 tone is a genre of British popular music of the late 1970s and early 1980s that focused traditional Jamaican ska, rocksteady and reggae music with elements of punk rock and new wave music.
+Its name derives from 2 Tone Records, a record label founded in 1979 by Jerry Dammers of the Specials, and references a desire to transcend and defuse racial tensions in Thatcher-era Britain: many two-tone groups, such as the Specials, the Selecter and the Beat, featured a mix of black, white, and multiracial people.
+Originating in the Midlands city Coventry in England in the late 1970s, it was part of the second wave of ska music, following on from the first ska music that developed in Jamaica in the 1950s and 1960s, and infused with punk and new wave textures.